 CJK 0020C.
-LAW ENFORCEMENT VEHICLE OPERATIONS: This course presents the dynamics of emergency vehicle operations and develop skills in operating a motor vehicle in the law enforcement environment.
+LAW ENFORCEMENT VEHICLE OPERATIONS: 48 Clock Hours.
+(On Demand) This course presents the dynamics of emergency vehicle operations and develops skills in operating a motor vehicle in the law enforcement environment.
 A demonstration of proficiency is required.

 CJK 0031.
-CMS FIRST AID FOR CRIMINAL JUSTICE OFFICERS: This course prepares the student to apply basic first aid knowledge and techniques to emergencies.
+CMS FIRST AID FOR CRIMINAL JUSTICE OFFICERS: 40 Clock Hours.
+(On Demand) This course prepares the student to apply basic first aid knowledge and techniques to emergencies.